 Born 1984, PL.
 Lives and works in Rotterdam.
 She graduated from Piet Zwart Institute (MFA), and Willem de Kooning Academy (BA).
 Participant at Jan van Eyck Academy (2017-18).
 She works with video in combination with spatial elements.
 Through her projects she explores subjective, fragmented and intuitive approaches to collective histories and their influence to daily life.
 She is interested in the way in which images circulate on the Internet, and how their meanings change according to the context, or due to the order of presentation.
 In her work, Anna has been questioning national identity, social status and the way these external elements shape human life.
 Since September 2018, together with Angelica Falkeling, she’s running Emotional Channel – a platform for fashion and lifestyle https://emotionalchannel.hotglue.me/.

 Born 1991, Paris, FR.
 Erika is an artist based in Rotterdam.
 She graduated with a Master in Fine Art from the Piet Zwart Institute, Rotterdam in 2017 and holds a Bachelor in Fine Art from Gerrit Rietveld, Amsterdam.
+Currently she is a participant of Jan van Eyck Academy (2020-21).
 In her work, video becomes a tool for investigating the link between audiovisual languages and life.
 In her videos, the camera functions as an apparatus that summons the subject to perform while also being a recording tool of the unfolding processes; the ones of producing the artwork and performing within it.
 Her work aims to reevaluate moments of becoming and deliberation as positive modes of being in order to address the complexities of our existence.

 Born 1991, Warsaw, PL.
 Marta is an artist based in Rotterdam.
 She graduated from the Piet Zwart Institute in Rotterdam (MFA), Academy of Arts in Szczecin (MFA) and University of Arts in Poznań (BFA) with and exchange in Naples.
 She has co-founded and co-run Silverado (2013-2018), an artist-run space and later on an art & curator collective; currently she is involved with WET and Filmwerkplaats.
 Marta makes video works that explore female biographies and identities – especially those shaped by experiences of displacement – as well as activating relations between cinematic tools and gender.
 Her work is often entangled with the past; she is particularly interested in the resurfacing of histories in the present, histories which reappear in her own life and the lives of those around.
 Point of access is usually through storytelling and personal accounts, working with family archives and stories, trying to link them to artist’s own actuality.
 Her work relies on intuition, intimate encounters, and on empathy being embodied in the camerawork.
 Pointing the camera is a poetic act at the same time as it is research.